Gudauri

-Gudauri (გუდაური) is a ski resort located on the south-facing plateau of The Greater Caucasus Mountain Range in Georgia.
+Gudauri (გუდაური) is a ski resort in Georgia, located on the south-facing plateau of the Greater Caucasus Mountain Range.
 The resort is situated in the Kazbegi Municipality, along the Georgian Military Highway near the Jvari Pass, at an elevation of 2,200 meters (7,200 ft.) above sea level.

-Gudauri lies 120 km to the north of the Georgian capital Tbilisi.
-Gudauri is 4.1 km away from the nearest border with the unrecognized South Ossetia.
+Gudauri is 120 km to the north of the Georgian capital Tbilisi.
 The slopes of Gudauri are above the tree line and considered to be avalanche-safe.
 The ski season lasts from December to April.
 Heliskiing is available throughout the season.

 Heliski

 Heliskiing provides skiers with almost unrestricted access to local mountains.
 Skiers can experience runs at altitudes between 1,500 and 4,200 meters above sea level.